CVasquezroque/LSP-Peru-Diccionary/_sources/docs/preprocessing.md

 ```

-### Step 3: Video Cropping
+### Step 3: Video Segmentation and Cropping

+The video segmentation and cropping process is a critical step for isolating specific segments from the original videos.
+To achieve this, we have developed the `cropInterpreterBySRT.py` script.

-The "cropInterpreterBySRT.py" script aims to segment and crop specific video segments based on the annotations provided in the SRT files.
-It reads the SRT files located in the path specified by "--srtPath" and uses the temporal information from the annotations to identify the start and end times of each segment of interest.
+This script is responsible for segmenting video segments based on annotations provided in SRT files.
+It extracts temporal information from the SRT files, allowing it to identify the start and end times of each segment of interest.

-The script utilizes the `pysrt` library to read the SRT files and extract the start and end times of each annotation.
-It then uses the `cv2` library to read the original videos located in the path specified by "--rawVideoPath".
-For each segment identified in the SRT file, the script crops the corresponding original video, creating a new video that contains only the cropped segment.
-The segmented videos are saved in the path specified by "--outputVideoPath".

-The script provides additional options to customize the segmentation, such as setting the width and height of the sign language interpreter in the segmented videos and cropping the video to include only a specific region of interest (using coordinates "x1", "y1", "width", and "height").
-Furthermore, the script allows for controlling the speed of the segmented videos ("fpsOutput") and considering gestures in the output video's filename.
+The script then creates new videos with the timeframes desired for each isolated sign.
+Users have the flexibility to customize the segmentation, including setting the dimensions of the sign language interpreter (specifying a region of interest for cropping), and adjusting the speed of the segmented videos.

 It is important to ensure that the SRT files and corresponding video files are located in the paths specified by "--srtPath" and "--rawVideoPath," respectively.
 It is assumed that these files are within the <a href="https://github.com/gissemari/PeruvianSignLanguage" target="_blank">`PeruvianSignLanguage`</a> repository in the "Data" folder.

+For a more detailed guide on using this script and its various options, please refer to the [Dictionary LSP Documentation](https://github.com/Diccionario-LSP/Docs).

 <!-- Paso 3: Recorte de los vídeos